Background pattern

 Other side effects that only occur due to loratadine in clinical trials and during marketing include: increased appetite, rash, and stomach discomfort.

-The frequency of the following side effect is unknown:
+The frequency of the following side effect is not known:

-• Sudden onset of fever, skin redness, or many small pustules (possible symptoms of acute generalized pustular psoriasis - AGPP) that may occur in the first 2 days of treatment with Clarityne Plus.
+• sudden onset of fever, skin redness, or many small pustules (possible symptoms of acute generalized exanthematous pustulosis - AGEP) that may occur within the first 2 days of treatment with Clarityne Plus.
 See section 2.

 Stop taking Clarityne Plus if these symptoms appear and contact your doctor or seek immediate medical attention.

-• Optic neuropathy due to decreased blood flow to the optic nerve.
+• decreased blood flow to the optic nerve (ischemic optic neuropathy).

 Reporting of side effects:

-• Do not use this medication if you observe any change in the appearance of the tablet.
+• Do not use this medicine if you notice any change in the appearance of the tablet.

-• Medications should not be thrown down the drains or in the trash.
-Dispose of the containers and medications you no longer need at the SIGRE collection pointat the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the containers and medications you no longer need.
+• Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicine in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicine.
 This will help protect the environment.

 Composition of Clarityne Plus

--The active principles are loratadine 10 mg and pseudoephedrine sulfate 240 mg.
+• The active substances are loratadine 10 mg and pseudoephedrine sulfate 240 mg.

 Clarityne Plus 10 mg/240 mg prolonged-release tablets are presented in blisters with 1, 7, 10, 14, 20, 28, 30, 50 or 100 tablets.